wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

       # systemctl enable wazuh-agent
       # systemctl start wazuh-agent

-After following these steps, we can see the below logs on ``ossec.log`` confirming the enrollment was successful.
+After following these steps, we can see the below logs on ``ossec.log`` confirming the enrollment was successful:

 .. code-block:: console
        wazuh-agentd: INFO: (1410): Reading authentication keys file.